Deadly Salmon Flies

 Properly Tied Salmon Flies

 If you're struggling for time or the correct materials and don't want to be showing salmon the same old foreign mass production stuff then the chap I use when I need additional quality tied salmon flies is Danny McLaughlin who's become a great friend over the last 15 years since meeting him on the Tay.
 Danny not only ties magnificent salmon flies but teaches fly tying too.
 All the patterns in the above shots are his fine work and I always have complete faith when swimming his flies as do all of the salmon fishers who he supplies.
-Danny can be contacted directly on email@example.com or by telephone on + 44 (0)7446 353058.
+If you want flies that catch salmon Danny can be contacted directly on firstname.lastname@example.org or by telephone on + 44 (0)7446 353058.

 D-U-N-S No: 22-265-4509

 Salmon Fishing Accommodation

 Inclusion On This Website